Updated 16 April 2026

 [Your Name]

 Key detail: Replace the bracketed sections with real specifics.
 "The Meridian product launch in Q3" is 10 times more impactful than "working here."
-Specific references prove the sentiment is genuine.

 3. Resigning from a Toxic Environment (Stay Neutral)